 We know safety, security, and comfort are basic human needs.
 And we also know there are other things that can provide us with our basic needs.
 Is it possible there are other means of satisfying your cravings without relying on food?

-Let me emphasize: there is nothing inherently wrong with seeking comfort from food.
-Lust as we numb out in front of our phone screens or distract ourselves with cat memes in the middle of a hectic day, it’s normal.
+Just as we numb out in front of our phone screens or distract ourselves with cat memes in the middle of a hectic day, it’s normal.
 It’s fine.
+It’s not a bad thing.
+It might even be necessary to keep functioning and keep going.

-In this scenario, can food provide comfort?
-Yes, absolutely.
 Your body needs nourishment and energy regardless of what form it comes in, and the familiarity of your favorite takeout order elicits a positive memory from the past.
 There’s an element of trust — you’ve had it before and it was great so naturally, you’d love to have it again.
 You want a respite from the chaos and an opportunity to decompress.

-But can food give you everything you need?
+But can food give you everything you need when you’re having a bad day?
 That’s debatable.
-It could, I’m not denying that focusing on the pleasure of a delicious meal can offer a way to tap out of your daily grind.
-But you may also need structure.
-Help from your family members.
-Permission to take on less responsibility at work until you have the bandwidth to do so.
-Can food do all of that?
-Probably not.
+It could, I’m not denying that focusing on the pleasure of a delicious meal can offer a way to lift yourself out of a bad mood.

-Nurture yourself.
+Nourish yourself.

 Care for yourself.